AlephAlpha/Nekomata/doc/Builtins.md

 ### `oneValue` (`¡`, `1 -> 1`)

-Get a single value from a non-deterministic object.
+Get the first possible value from a non-deterministic object.

 Fails if the object has no values.